US declares public health emergency while cases are reported in Spain and Canada.

 Speaking at a news conference after a meeting of the International Monetary Fund (IMF) and World Bank’s joint Development Committee in Washington, Carstens also said there would be no “structural” but only “transitory” damage to the economy.

-The epidemic, which has claimed at least 22 lives and may have been responsible for 64 more, threatens to deepen Mexico’s economic decline amid slumping US demand for Mexican exports.
+The epidemic, which emanated from Mexico, threatens to deepen the country’s economic decline amid slumping US demand for Mexican exports.

 The Mexican economy shrank 1.6 per cent in the fourth quarter of last year and may have contracted another 4.2 per cent in the first three months of this year, according to a central bank survey of 32 economists published in early April.

-That could hurt a tourism sector that brought in $13.3bn in 2008 as Mexico’s third-largest source of foreign currency behind oil exports and remittances from Mexicans abroad.
+The tourism sector, which brought in $13.3bn in 2008 as Mexico’s third-largest source of foreign currency behind oil exports and remittances from Mexicans abroad, could be hurt.